MSreeVarshini/OpenAI-ChatBot-Development-with-Speech-Recognition-and-Response-Generation/README.md

 # OpenAI-ChatBot-Development-with-Speech-Recognition-and-Response-Generation

+Inspired by Avengers...
+I named my chatbot as JARVIS...

 This project explores the development of a conversational AI chatbot utilizing OpenAI's capabilities for natural language processing and response generation.
 The chatbot integrates speech recognition for user input and text-to-speech for voiced responses, creating a human-like conversational experience.

 ### Features: